Large fluctuations and transport properties of the L\'evy-Lorentz gas: Main results of the paper and discussion

-The fact that the large fluctuations are less probable within the quenched framework than the annealed one results in normal scaling of quenched moments.
-This property is established by the following theorem, which constitutes the fourth and last main result of the paper and which is proved in section \ref{proof_qmoments}. \begin{theorem} Assume that $0<\mu<\infty$.
-The following asymptotic equivalence holds $\pae$: for all $q>0$
+The fact that the quenched large fluctuations are suppressed exponentially entails that the quenched moments are determined only by the typical fluctuations described by Theorem \ref{CLTq}, which give normal diffusive scaling of moments.
+This property is established by the following theorem, which constitutes the fourth and last main result of the paper and is proved in Section \ref{proof_qmoments}. \begin{theorem} Assume that $\mu<+\infty$.
+The following asymptotic equivalence holds for $\pae$: for all $q>0$

-\end{theorem} We supplement theorem \ref{quenched_moment} with figure \ref{fig:moment}, which depicts three quenched moments $E[|X_t^\omega|^q]$ versus the time $t$ for three sample environments $\omega$ each under the Pareto's law $\prob[\Delta_1>x]:=x^{-\alpha}$ for $x\ge 1$ with $\alpha=2$.
-This law, which we have already encountered in section \ref{transport} since it has been used by physicists for numerical simulations with various tail-indices $\alpha>1$ \cite{Barkai2,Burioni1}, gives $\mu:=\Ex[\Delta_1]=\alpha/(\alpha-1)=2$.
-The moment orders $q$ we considered are $3=2\alpha-1$, $4$, and $5$, which entail anomalous behavior within the annealed framework according to theorem \ref{annealed_moment}.
-The figure shows that the quenched moments exhibit an initial superdiffusive growth, which becomes normal diffusive after a while as stated by theorem \ref{quenched_moment}.
-In conclusion, we are led to affirm that the L\'evy-Lorentz gas is not, in a strictly mathematical sense, a model for superdiffusion at the level of typical realizations of the environment.
+\end{theorem} We supplement Theorem \ref{quenched_moment} with Figure \ref{fig:moment}, which depicts three quenched moments $E[|X_t^\omega|^q]$ versus the time $t$ for three sample environments $\omega$ each under the Pareto's law $\prob[\Delta_1>x]:=(x\vee 1)^{-\alpha}$ for $x>0$ with $\alpha=2$.
+This law, which is the law used by physicists \cite{Barkai2,Burioni1,Vezzani1}, gives $\mu:=\Ex[\Delta_1]=\alpha/(\alpha-1)=2$.
+The moment orders we consider are $q=3=2\alpha-1$, $q=4$, and $q=5$, which entail a superdiffusive behavior within the annealed framework according to Theorem \ref{annealed_moment}.
+The figure shows that the quenched moments exhibit an initial superdiffusive growth, which develops into normal diffusive scaling on longer time scales as stated by Theorem \ref{quenched_moment}.
+Superdiffusive scaling at the level of typical realizations of the environment thus appears as a transient regime.